jhpark98/ME266SeniorProject/README.md

 3. Run the script `python3 connect.py` on the local terminal.
 The csv file is saved after 30 seconds.

-## Python - Serial Data Acquisition
+## Python - Serial Data Transmission
 We provide the `serial_connect.py` script for debugging purposes.
 This script uses a direct USB connection between the Arduino and the connected computer device for data transmission instead of Bluetooth.
 This generally allows for a faster data transmission rate (allowing for higher frames per second for the visualization).
 To use this script in lieu of the Bluetooth version described above:
 1. Connect the Arduino Nano 33 BLE to a laptop with a USB cable
 2. Determine the COM port the Arduino is connected to.
 If using Windows, this can be determined from the Device Manager.
 See https://www.mathworks.com/help/supportpkg/arduinoio/ug/find-arduino-port-on-windows-mac-and-linux.html.